The Silence of the Never Facebookers

 This ethos helps explain some of the context around recent worker unrest at Facebook, which erupted last week after the company refused to moderate President Donald Trump’s posts implying that protesters could be shot.
 Mark Zuckerberg’s inaction ignited a revolt by Facebook staff: Some employees staged a virtual walkout, others criticized the CEO in a staff meeting, and at least one engineer resigned in protest.

 The social-media giant was once one of the most desirable gigs in the industry, but that might be changing.
 A quiet set of workers that McCarthy, who mentors many younger tech professionals, called “Never Facebookers” has emerged, people who tell him that they wouldn’t work for the company under any circumstances.
 For those already working at the company, which didn’t respond to a request for comment, another option is to abandon ship.
-But that move falls prey to Weiner’s logical trap: That what follows is better than what came before, by virtue of its succession.
+But that move falls prey to the logical trap of the next play: That what follows is better than what came before, by virtue of its succession.
+(Weiner objects to my interpretation, saying that for him, a next play always requires “reflection, not just moving on.”)

 The whole industry is implicated in this problem, including Google, Reddit, Uber, and others.
 Tech workers most able to protest their employers with resignation are those who have the least to lose—the ones who will find their next play easily, reinvesting conscientious objection in yet another tech company.
 The industry says it wants to improve the world, but its workers are so comfortable, and so entrenched, that they have a hard time finding a way out that doesn’t lead them right back in again.